httpJunkie/react-from-scratch/readme.md

-# Let’s Build a React App From Scratch (Using Webpack, Babel & ES Lint)
+# Build a React App From Scratch (Using Webpack, Babel & ES Lint)

 This repo contains the finished state of the "React From Scratch" application from our Workshop.
-This workshop walks through building a basic React app using a custom Webpack and Babel configuration with ESLint and teaches the basics around component composition, layout and styling with SCSS, and utilizes Context API for state management in React.
+Walk through building a basic React app using a custom Webpack 5 and Babel configuration with ESLint and teaches the basics around component creation, composition, layout, styling with SCSS, and utilizing Context API for state management in React.

 This document serves as a step-by-step guide for the workshop that can be used to easily follow along or as a reference if you want to walk through at your own pace at a later time.

-## “Hello React” with Webpack & Babel
+## Getting to "Hello React" with Webpack & Babel

-We'll get started building our React toolchain.
+Let's build up our React toolchain.

 ### Create Project Folders and Initialize npm